 “The base has a lightweight glass surface that communicates openness and accessibility.
 It carries a wooden crown with a uniform and refined wooden facade, with glass surfaces creating intriguing shading effects.
 A distinctive figure with a strong and clear identity,” says Vasakronan's jury about our winning proposal.

 On top of the base rests a distinctive wooden crown.
 The crown will house offices, and a mix of condos, rental apartments, student housing, and co-living apartments.
-All over the wooden façade are balconies – pockets with integrated plant boxes that function as semi-private, lush outdoor spaces for the residents of Kromet.
+All over the wooden façade are balconies – pockets with integrated plant boxes that function as semi-private, lush outdoor spaces for the residents of Kaj 16.
 Different Swedish woods, shrubs, and grasses match the different micro-climates occurring between the floors due to the height of the building.
 Collected rainwater and beehives on the roof are integrated into the lifecycle and contribute to biodiversity.

 The winning team has consistently worked with sustainability, and the ambition to achieve LEED Platinum has affected all choices.
-Concrete from the existing building is crushed on-site and reused in the new building's base, while recycled glass is given new life as a terrazzo coating on the concrete surface.
+Concrete from the existing building is crushed on-site and reused in the new building's base, while the recycled glass is given new life as a terrazzo coating on the concrete surface.
 The remaining building is constructed in wood, with columns and beams made of glulam, and floors and walls of cross-laminated timber (CLT).
 This makes it possible to use prefabricated elements, creating a flexible building where spaces and functions can be changed over time.